Vast Horizon Help Files

 Timeline II(a): Signs of Trouble

-1994 - The Farolds welcomed Earth into the Farold Beacon Network.
+1994 - The Hegemony welcomed Earth into the Farold Beacon Network.
 This network sped travel a light-year every four hours, vastly improving interstellar trade.
-Humanity was forbidden from expanding this network without permission, with the instability of long-distance jumps being the stated reason.
+Humanity was forbidden from expanding this network without permission, with the instability of long distance jumps being the stated reason.

 1995 - David and Cassie Andrews, along with Jose and Elise Chavez, landed the first asteroid hauler on Chrylia.
 Mining activity also grew in popularity as industry in space grew beyond simple salvage work.

-1999 - The Farolds traded phaser weapon technology to humanity in exchange for more agricultural aid.
-Cows, pigs, and other livestock were tranquilized and sent to the Farold, along with an expert to aid in expanding the Farold farming industry.
+1999 - The Hegemony traded phaser weapon technology to humanity in exchange for more agricultural aid.
+Cows, pigs, and other livestock were tranquilized and sent to the Farolds, along with an expert to aid in expanding their farming industry.

 2002 - Following the popularization of mobile phones on Earth, the Space Phone Network is tied to the FBN to allow for interstellar communication.